scott-riley/strtrkt/README.md

 ## Usage

 Run `npm run watch` in terminal.
-Try changing Main, or Sidebar, or Sidebar.css, or adding a component with its own CSS and throwing it in main.
+Try changing any of the example Components or Containers.
+Add your own Component with it’s own CSS file and include it in one of the parent components.
 See if you think modular CSS is all lovely and stuff.